 Exercise and nutrition aren’t just about looking good–they are the keys to creativity, focus, and productivity.
 Try these ideas to help your team feel and perform their best.

-Tools and toys Of course, you could go all in and try treadmill desks, but some research suggests these aren’t the best option.
+Of course, you could go all-in and try treadmill desks, but some research suggests these aren’t the best option.
 Convertible standing desks, which use an engine to move up and down, are also a hip, but pricey option.
-There are certainly more cost effective tools, like medicine balls, or even just providing a variety of desk heights for employees to set up their laptops on.
+There are certainly more cost-effective tools, like medicine balls, or even just providing a variety of desk heights for employees to set up their laptops on.

 Avoid exerting too much pressure on your employees to meet specific fitness goals.
 Everyone has unique body types and abilities.
 Competition may be a great incentive for some people, but for those who feel self-conscious about their athletic ability, it can actually be discouraging.
 Weight loss goals (Office Biggest Loser, anyone?) are a big no-no–way too much cultural baggage there.

 Instead, make it clear that the aim is to find what combination of things makes your team feel and perform their best.
 Share articles about the links between movement and focus and creativity on office forums or boards.